-As we stood together, I asked him about how he’d become homeless.
+As we stood together and shared a sandwich, I asked him about how he’d become homeless.
 Did he have any family?
 Where did he stay when the weather was bad?
 Did he often go hungry?
 He answered my questions with intense detail, often stumbling over his words.

-Then he asked me about my job and my life.
-I surprised myself with what I shared—thoughts that had, until then, seemed so personal and devastating, but paled in comparison to Joe’s everyday struggle.
+I surprised myself with what I shared—thoughts that had, until then, seemed so personal and devastating but paled in comparison to Joe’s everyday struggle.
 But he listened patiently, seeming grateful to have someone to talk to.
 As I watched Joe shake his cup of change at passersby, I understood why.
 Sometimes people shot him dirty looks.
 But mostly people completely ignored him: no friendly smiles, no inquisitive glances.
 He was invisible.

 It felt like an injustice for me to ignore him, too.
 I could no longer walk past him everyday to do a job I didn’t really believe in.
-That night, my partner and I talked about whether we could swing living on just his salary for one year.
+My partner and I talked about whether we could swing living on just his salary for one year.
 We did the math, and I put my loans on deferment and applied for a credit card.
-The next day, I quit.
+Then, I quit my job.

-Joe was just one person I had listened to.
-For the previous few months, I’d been meeting with strangers I found through an ad on Craigslist—offering them anonymity, a cup of coffee, and a friendly ear.
+Joe was just one person I listened to.
+For a few months before I quit, I’d been meeting with strangers I found through an ad on Craigslist—offering them anonymity, a cup of coffee, and a friendly ear.
 I wanted to try to do this full-time.
 I thought there were probably a lot of people out there like Joe who didn’t have an outlet where they could speak honestly and without restraint—where they could truly be seen as themselves.

 Together we walked to a nearby park, where she told me about her two-decade-long struggle with heroin addiction and the toll it had taken on her life, marriage and children.
 It was surreal.
 I kept expecting to see all that she’d gone through written somewhere on her body.
 But physically she betrayed nothing.
 Her scarred arms were carefully hidden under long sleeves.
 Her nails were manicured; her hair perfectly coiffed.